Guide to Kindergarten in Singapore: Choosing the Right Preschool for Your Child

 The concept of kindergarten originated in the 17th century when it began as a place for child care and moral education.
 The term “kindergarten” itself is derived from the idea of nurturing children like plants, providing them with the care and education they need to grow and thrive.
 Kindergarten education is crucial for young children, especially in our fast-paced society where early childhood education lays the foundation for future learning.

-In Singapore, children start kindergarten education at 5 years old, but there are preschool programmes available for children at younger ages, from 18 months to 4 years old.
+For a typical preschool in Singapore, the kindergarten level starts at 5 years old, but there are preschool programmes available for children at younger ages, from 18 months to 4 years old.
 Thereafter, compulsory attendance at a primary school begins when a child is 7 years old.

 Kindergarten offers a range of activities that enhance children’s skills and abilities.
 It fosters curiosity, cognitive development, time management, and discipline, preparing them for future academic challenges.
 Activities like reading stories, singing songs, and role-playing help develop their language and communication skills.